ubc-systopia/velosiraptor-asplos25-artifact/README.md

 **Part 1: Generating the Hardware Components**

-Given the license requirements, we provide a test that generates the hardware code and runs it throug a compiler with stubbed Fast Models dependencies.
+Given the license requirements, we provide a test that generates the hardware code and runs it through a compiler with stubbed Fast Models dependencies.
+This produces the library implementing the translation hardware functionality and this library is being linked with the Arm FastModels to produce the platform simulator.

 ```bash
 cd velosiraptor
 cargo test --test fastmodels -- --nocapture
 ```
 This should take a few minutes on an Intel Xeon Silver 4310 CPU @ 2.10GHz.

 **Part 1: Expected Results**